-A boring will be advanced to a depth of approximately 6 feet using hand-augering equipment.
-A 1-1⁄4-inch-diameter polyvinyl chloride (PVC) well point will be driven 1 to 2 feet below the base of the boring and a groundwater sample will be collected from the well point using a small-diameter PVC bailer.
-The groundwater sample will be submitted for laboratory analysis of volatile organic compounds, metals, and oil and grease.
-The boring will be backfilled with cement slurry.
-Soils augered from the boring will either be placed in drums or on plastic sheeting and covered with plastic, and stored temporarily on site pending analytical testing and disposal.
+Groundwater grab samples for both Step 1 and Step 2 will be collected from hand-augered borings.
+Each soil boring will be advanced to a depth of 8 to 10 feet using hand-augering equipment.
+A 1-1⁄4-inch-diameter well point constructed of polyvinyl chloride (PVC) or stainless steel will be placed in the boring and a groundwater sample will be collected from the well point using a small-diameter PVC bailer.
+Each boring will be backfilled with cement slurry.
+Soils augered from the borings will either be placed in drums or placed on plastic sheeting and covered with plastic, and stored temporarily on site pending analytical testing and disposal.